-(b) An employer has paid a part of the bonus payable under this Act to an employee before the date on which such bonus becomes payable, the employer shall be entitled to deduct the amount of bonus so paid from the amount of bonus payable by him to the employee under this Act in respect of that accounting year and the employee shall be entitled to receive only the balance.
+(b) An employer has paid a part of the bonus payable under this Act to an employee before the date on which such bonus becomes payable,

 - 1. Which type of bonus did the Payment of Bonus Act principally dealt with? - 2.
 Name the Section of the Payment of Bonus Act which deals with the computation of the number of working days.